The Kham Riders (Tagong Festival)

 - Rates are per person based on two riders sharing a twin room/tent and communal rooms in gites.

-- Groups are comprised of 4 - 8 international riders plus guides
+- Groups are comprised of 4 - 8 international riders plus guides.

-- Please note: the ride will also confirm for 3 riders on payment of a supplement of c. £510/$630/€580 per person.
+- The ride can also be booked for 3 riders with the addition of a small group supplement of $550 / €510 / £425 per person, and for two people with a small group supplement of $1490 / €1380 / £1150 per person.
 Once the group has reached 4 people, we will remove this supplement from your invoice and refund you if you have already paid it.

 - Rider weight limit is 85 kg.
 Heavier riders please contact us.